TheJacksonLab/ECG_ActiveLearning/README.md

 # AL4ECG : Active Learning for Electronic Coarse Graining

-Documentation for the active learning workflow developed as a part of the article "Active Learning Strategies for ElectronicCoarse-Graining via Deep Kernel Learning".
+Documentation for the active learning (AL) workflow developed as a part of the article "Active Learning Strategies for ElectronicCoarse-Graining via Deep Kernel Learning".
 __For more details, please refer to the [paper](https://www.url_to_be_added.com).__

-The workflow is built using the PyTorch based GPU acceleration and offers the following capabilities:
+The workflow is built as a [PyTorch](https://pytorch.org) based GPU accelerated framework and offers the following capabilities:

-* Cookie
+* GPU accelerated Scalable Gaussian Processes and Exact Deep Kernel Learning (DKL) based on [GPyTorch library](https://gpytorch.ai)
-* Panda
+* Bayesian Optimization for DKL based on GPyOpt library
-* Wonderful
+* PyTorch based numeric implementation  AL query strategy beyond standard GPR based uncertainty.

 If you are using this active learning workflow  in your research paper, please cite us as
 ```